Jonas1312/cities-with-nice-weather/README.md

-Yakutsk seems a lovely city to live in...
+Yakutsk seems a like lovely city to live in...

 Get some cities to plot later: